daizutabi/pheasant/docs/docs/index.md

 ## Overview

-Pheasant is a Markdown converter which is designed to work with [MkDocs](http://www.mkdocs.org/) or [Pelican](http://docs.getpelican.com/en/stable/) as a plugin.
+Pheasant is a Markdown converter which is designed to work with [MkDocs](http://www.mkdocs.org/) as a plugin.

 Highlights include: